-By asking and answering the questions “What am I thinking about when I look through the viewfinder?” and “What am I making a picture of?” photographers of all levels are guided to a more serious consideration of all aspects of their photographic effort.
+By answering the questions “What am I thinking about when I look through the viewfinder?” and “What am I making a picture of?” photographers of all levels are guided to a more serious consideration of all aspects of their photographic effort.
 The arrangement of the elements of a scene into a composition that expresses the artist’s emotions, thoughts and vision is demonstrated graphically during the workshops.

 All rights reserved. ©2005 Tom Gamache Photography.

 All images are the property of Tom Gamache Photography and may not be reproduced without express written permission.